Etale cohomology of diamonds: Diamonds

 proving parts (i) and (iii).
 For part (ii), essentially the same argument applies, except that a priori the functor $F(Y)\to F(X/Y)$ is only fully faithful for the prestack $F$ of qcqs \'etale morphisms.
 To check essential surjectivity in (ii), pick any \'etale qcqs map $f: \tilde{Y}\to Y$, where it is understood that $f$ is locally separated.
 In particular, one can cover $\tilde{Y}$ by quasicompact open subsets $\tilde{Y}_j\subset \tilde{Y}$ such that $f|_{\tilde{Y}_j}$ is separated.
 By (iii), this comes via pullback from some finite level.
 Moreover, the gluing data between the different $\tilde{Y}_j$ will also be defined at some finite level, and the cocycle condition satisfied.
 This produces a (locally separated) \'etale qcqs map to some finite stage with pullback $\tilde{Y}$, as desired. \end{proof}

 To prove further permanence properties of spatial diamonds, we need the following result.

 \begin{proposition} Let $Y$ be a spatial diamond.
 Then one can find a strictly totally disconnected perfectoid space $X$ with a surjective and universally open quasi-pro-\'etale map $f: X\to Y$ that can be written as a cofiltered inverse limit of \'etale maps which are composites of quasicompact open immersions and finite \'etale maps.
+If $\kappa$ is as in Lemma~\ref{lem:choosekappa} and $Y$ is $\kappa$-small, one can take $X$ to be $\kappa$-small.

 Conversely, assume that $Y$ is a qcqs diamond such that $Y$ admits a surjective and universally open quasi-pro-\'etale map $X\to Y$, where $X$ is a perfectoid space.
 Then $Y$ is a spatial diamond. \end{proposition}